Part of HKFP’s Shifting Narratives series.

 Referring to a widely circulated video that showed a riot police officer touching the shoulder of an alleged assistant, Chan said: “The act of pushing them was an order for them to leave.
 But it was distorted by ill-intended people who slandered the force as colluding with the triads.”

 The arrest of Lam and Chan’s remarks stirred widespread controversy, with critics accusing police of attempting to “alter history and erase facts.”
-But police chief Chris Tang rejected the claims a day later: “Police have no intention to rewrite history, because history will pass a fair judgement [on the incident].”
+But then-police chief Chris Tang rejected the claims a day later: “Police have no intention to rewrite history, because history will pass a fair judgement [on the incident].”

 Responding to Chan’s remarks, Tang described it as “unnecessary” and said officers should focus on the facts and evidence: “Some unnecessary description would lead to different speculation.”